-The Institute of Democracy and Cooperation is a think-tank based in Paris and funded by Russian private donors.
+The Institute of Democracy and Cooperation is a think-tank based in Paris.
 It aims to be part of the debate about the relationship between state sovereignty and human rights; about East-West relations and the place of Russia in Europe; about the role of non-governmental organisations in political life; about the interpretation of human rights and the way they are applied in different counties; and about the way in which historical memory is used in contemporary politics.

 The Institute broadly defends a conservative outlook on human rights and international relations.
 It believes that the nation-state is the best framework for the realisation of human rights and that "humanitarian intervention" is often counter-productive.
 It is attached to the classical understanding of international law based on sovereignty and non-interference.
 At the same time, it believes that the political order should be underpinned by a moral perspective, and specifically by the Judeo-Christian ethic which unites both the Eastern and Western parts of the European continent.